rtagaras/Financial-Modeling/Options Pricing/README.md

-Methods for pricing a variety of options
+This file demonstrates methods for pricing a variety of options.

+Included are:
+European options (binomial lattice)
+American options (binomial lattice)